AutoEZ v. 2

 On the Wires sheet, above are the formulas you see if you click on cell G11 (or F11 or D11).
 Cell G11 is the Z coordinate for Wire 1

 End 2.
 (End 2is the "outer" end of each wire, End 1is the "apex" end.)
 Note how the A, H, and L variables are used, along with the Excel COS, SIN, and RADIANS built-in functions.
 L times the COS function gives the portion of L along the Z axis; L times the SIN function gives the portion of L along the Y axis.
 Angles used with the COS and SIN functions must be expressed in radians, not degrees.
+(For a quick review of sine and cosine see this handy web page).

 You can click on any individual cell to see the formula for that cell (if any) displayed in the Excel "formula bar".
 If you want to see all the formulas at one time, there's a special Formulas button to do just that.